 Below, we show how our (C19Pro) August 4 and November 1 projections for the US has changed over time, compared to IHME.
 Note that the true value on August 4 fell within our model’s confidence intervals over 90% of the time.
-To see our full current US projections, click here.
+To see our current US projections, click here.

 To view additional comparison plots with IHME, click here.